ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 gcloud auth application-default login
 ```

-!!! info "OS Login and SSH access (already configured by default)"
+!!! info "OS Login is already enabled by default"
     The Slurm GCP v6 modules used by the example blueprint
     (`schedmd-slurm-gcp-v6-controller`, `schedmd-slurm-gcp-v6-login`, and
     `schedmd-slurm-gcp-v6-nodeset`) all enable [OS Login][oslogin] **at the
-    instance level by default**, so you do not need to enable it at the project
+    instance level by default**, so you do not need to enable it at the
-    level for the cluster's VMs to accept SSH from your Google identity.
-Skip
+    project level for the cluster's VMs to accept SSH from your Google
-    the `gcloud compute project-info add-metadata --metadata enable-oslogin=TRUE`
+    identity.
+Skip the `gcloud compute project-info add-metadata --metadata
-    step you may have seen in older tutorials.
+    enable-oslogin=TRUE` step you may have seen in older tutorials.

-    Your **user identity** still needs the right IAM roles for SSH to succeed.
-    Grant yourself, at minimum:

-    - `roles/compute.osLogin` (or `roles/compute.osAdminLogin` if you need
-      `sudo`) so the VMs accept your Google identity as a Linux user.
-    - `roles/iap.tunnelResourceAccessor` so the GCP Console "SSH" button (which
-      tunnels through [Identity-Aware Proxy][iap]) can reach the login node.

-    For example:

-    ``` bash
-    USER_EMAIL=$(gcloud config get-value account)
-    gcloud projects add-iam-policy-binding "${PROJECT_ID}" \
-        --member="user:${USER_EMAIL}" --role=roles/compute.osLogin
-    gcloud projects add-iam-policy-binding "${PROJECT_ID}" \
-        --member="user:${USER_EMAIL}" --role=roles/iap.tunnelResourceAccessor
-    ```

     If you have a non-default scenario where you actively want to **disable**
     OS Login on a specific role (for example, to use legacy project-wide SSH